starkfell/100DaysOfIaC/articles/day.30.build.pipes.encrypted.variables.linux.md

 <br />

-Next, on the Tasks tab in the Build Pipeline, create an Azure CLI Task and paste in the following code below as an Inline script.
+Next, on the Tasks tab in the Build Pipeline, create an Azure CLI Task called **retrieve-encrypted-variables** and paste in the following code below as an Inline script.
 After your task looks like what is shown below, click on **Save & queue** to run the Build.

 ```bash
 # Retrieving and using a Storage Account Key from Build Pipeline Variables.